Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Perturbation Theory

+We have four main tasks.
+First, we describe mathematically precisely how to generate the perturbative Feynman diagrammatic expansion of 2D Yang-Mills theory.
+Here, we present a variety of constructions.
+First, we present the standard Faddeev-Popov procedure to apply Coulomb (Landau) gauge-fixing.
+Due to its generality and natural geometric underpinnings, we regard Coulomb gauge as the most fundamental choice of gauge.
+We then describe the holomorphic and axial gauges, which require underlying topological assumptions to implement, but take an especially simple form in two dimensions.

-The second task is to show that the formal power series we obtain, which gives a perturbative definition of the right-hand side of (\ref{formalexp}), is independent of the choice of gauge-fixing.
+Second, we show that the Coulomb gauge expectation of a Wilson loop observable is independent of the auxiliary Riemannian metric chosen to perform Coulomb gauge-fixing.
 This second step requires greater sophistication than that involved in the first step, whereby we use a blend of ideas from \cite{AS1, AS2, CM, Cos} to establish gauge-invariance in Section \ref{SecGI}.
-In broad strokes, we apply the Batalin Vilkovisky formalism in the form developed by \cite{Cos}, which provides a powerful algebraic framework by which to analyze the gauge-dependence of a quantization scheme.
-We find it less enticing to introduce this formalism from the start, since for the task of the defining the perturbative expansion and doing computations, the Faddeev-Popov procedure is more direct and illuminating.
-Thus, Section \ref{SecGI}, while conceptually important and necessary, can be treated independently of the others.
+In broad strokes, we apply the Batalin-Vilkovisky (BV) formalism in the form developed by \cite{Cos}, which provides a powerful algebraic framework by which to analyze the gauge-dependence of a quantization scheme.
+The BV formalism is used to show that the family of gauges obtained from interpolation between two metrics all yield equal perturbative Wilson loop expectation values.
+As necessary step of this procedure is showing that the BV and Faddeev-Popov formulations of Coloumb gauge are equivalent, see Lemma \ref{Lemma:BV=FP}.
+Moreover, the metric-indepence of Coulomb gauge is also what gives rise to the invariance of perturbative Wilson loop expectations under area-preserving diffeomorphisms, see Theorem \ref{Thm:Area}.

+Third, we establish the equivalence between Coulomb gauge and holomorphic gauge, i.e. that Wilson loop expectations in these gauges agree to all orders in perturbation theory.
+This also involves using the Batalin-Vilkovisky formalism, where it is applied to a family of gauges interpolating between Coulomb gauge and holomorphic gauge.
+To the best of our knowledge, this family of gauges has not been previously considered in the literature.

+Our fourth and final task in this section supplies key computations that go into the tasks above.
+Namely, we show that Yang-Mills theory is finite in Coulomb gauge and in the family of gauges we construct interpolating between Coulomb and holomorphic gauge.
+That is, no counterterms are needed as the heat-kernel regularization parameter is sent to zero.

+As a guide to the reader, the Sections \ref{SecGI} and \ref{Sec:C=hol} using the BV formalism are the most abstract and conceptually demanding.
+For those mainly interested in explicit computations, Sections \ref{SecGI}--\ref{Sec:C=hol} may be treated as a theoretical black box, with Section \ref{Sec:Finite} supplying more concrete details.